rainlab/pages-plugin/README.md

     $url = Url::to(Str::lower(RouterHelper::normalizeUrl($url)));

 To determine whether an item is active just compare it with the `$url` argument of the event handler.

+#### Overriding generated references

+In order to override generated references you can listen to  `pages.menu.referencesGenerated` event that fires right before injecting to page object.
+For example you can filter the unwanted menu entries.

 #### Snippets